CHILDRIGHT2SLeep VIENNA CONFERENCE

 Abstract Submission

-Early-career clinicians, scientists, and general practitioners are invited to attend and present one of their clinical cases/case series/unsolved cases & research/research protocols at one of the crash courses.
-To present, you must submit an application which requires an abstract.
+Early-career clinicians, scientists, and general practitioners were invited to submit an application to attend and present one of their clinical cases/case series/unsolved cases & research/research protocols at one of the crash courses.

-This conference is more than an event—it’s a call for action.
-Whether you’re a healthcare provider, researcher, member of an advocacy group, industry professional or policymaker, the insights you gain here will equip you with tools and strategies to make a tangible difference in the lives of children and their families.
+This conference was more than an event—it was a call for action.
+Healthcare providers, researchers, members of advocacy groups, industry professionals and policymakers gained tools, strategies and insights to make a tangible difference in the lives of children and their families.
 Together, we can ensure that no child’s health is left to chance when it comes to sleep.

 Main Program